mfms-ncsu/galant-js/tree-test-plan.md

 # Test plan for trees and tree algorithms

 What follows is a sequence of tests for trees and related algorithms.
 They should be run using Chrome on all three platforms.
+And, for each algorithm, it is important to check whether undoing and redoing several steps works correctly.

 ## Arbitrary trees

 ## Binary search trees

+### insertion

+7
+4, 3 - insert left twice
+5 - insert right with left present
+6 - insert right
+9 - insert right with left present
+10, 11 - insert right twice
+8 - insert left with right present

+### deletion

 ## Red/black trees